 Teachers, who spend more time every day with their students than possibly anyone else, have enormous influence over children’s precious young minds.
 Ask God to inspire teachers to be the best role models — always speaking the truth in love to the children who look up to them.

-Holy Spirit, be with teachers everywhere.
+Holy Spirit, we pray for You to be with teachers everywhere who are responsible for our children’s education.
 Put Your righteousness in their hearts and Your words on their lips to share with the children in their daily care.
-May classrooms not only fill students with knowledge, but also wisdom, discernment, and integrity.
+May classrooms not only fill students with knowledge but also wisdom, discernment, and integrity.

 Pray for children’s safety at school.